What does it mean if I receive a positive antibody test?

 If you qualify for convalescent plasma donation, the plasma portion of your blood may be used to treat a current COVID-19 patient, based on hospital demand.
-If you would like more Information about convalescent plasma donation, please visit weareblood.org/convalescent-plasma.
+We are blood staff may contact you if additional information is needed to determine if you qualify.

 What does it mean if I receive a negative antibody test?

 If you have felt well and have not been around anyone that has been diagnosed with COVID-19, then a negative test most likely means you have not been infected, or that your antibodies may have decreased to undetectable levels.
 Additionally, there are many reasons a false-negative test result could occur, including the fact that this is an investigational test (e.g. newly developed and not U.S. Food and Drug Administration (FDA)-approved).
 If the screening antibody test is negative, additional antibody testing will not be performed and you would not qualify for convalescent plasma donation.
 You would continue to be eligible to donate blood products for the community!
 Continue to practice caution in the community and protect yourself and others from possible exposure